CBFLivUni/BIOMEDASA-Inspire/README.md

 Notebooks are hosted via [mybinder](https://mybinder.org/).
 No installation is required for students. **This activity can be ran anywhere with a computer suite.
 No specialist equipment is required either.
 These materials can be deployed anywhere with a computer suite.**

-#### LEGO robot python programming
+### Key Stage 4 - LEGO robot python programming
-This activity was supported by an additional TSN ROKS grant [(Outreach Demonstrator Fund)](https://itss.org.uk/tsn/tsn-roks-opportunities/outreach-demonstrator-fund/).
+This activity was supported by an additional TSN ROKS grant [(Outreach Demonstrator Fund)](https://itss.org.uk/tsn/tsn-roks-opportunities/outreach-demonstrator-fund/), allowing us to purchase equipment to support a new activity.
 It is a workshop that lasts 1.5-2 hrs and introduces KS4-KS5 students to programming using Python scripting.
 The materials should be printed out and then students should work in groups of two, using a paired programming approach.
 As previously students program the robots using the [LEGO SPIKE Prime app](https://spike.legoeducation.com/prime/lobby/).

 ## About BIOMEDASA